-The phases of running
+The role of the Achilles tendon in running

-The quads, calf and gluteal muscles are all active during the loading phase of running.
+The quads, calf, and gluteal muscles are all active during the loading phase of running.
 The hamstrings tend to work more towards the end of the swing phase (with some help from the glute max).

-What muscle groups should your strengthen?
+Which muscle groups should your strengthen?

 About the Author:

 Lauersen, Jeppe Bo, Ditte Marie Bertelsen, and Lars Bo Andersen.
-"The effectiveness of exercise interventions to prevent sports injuries: a systematic review and meta-analysis of randomised controlled trials."
+The effectiveness of exercise interventions to prevent sports injuries: a systematic review and meta-analysis of randomised controlled trials.
 Br J Sports Med 48.11 (2014): 871-877.